AUSTIN FILM FESTIVAL 2011

 But then fate rears its hand and determines that Tyler will meet Sophie (Natalie Morales) — who instead of being his “usual” type is his “real” type (ah, more warped Tyler logic to digest) — and he falls head over heels for her.
 This strange twist of fate occurs around the same time that Tyler’s best friend, Alan (Martin Starr), slips into a monotonic depression after a break-up with his long-term “mojito bitch” fiance, Claire (Jaime Pressly).

-6 Month Rule is surprisingly formulaic for the first two acts, but then the final act surprisingly defies all conventional Hollywood rom-com/buddy movie tropes.
+6 Month Rule is overly formulaic for the first two acts, but then the final act surprisingly defies all conventional Hollywood rom-com/buddy movie tropes.
 In fact, if it was not for the final act — specifically the conclusion — 6 Month Rule would have never scored more than a four in my book.
 Sure the film has some interesting characters — notably Sophie — but it is really difficult not to be incredibly annoyed by Tyler.
 There is also a cartoonish “hipster singer-songwriter” character, Julian (Patrick J. Adams), who warrants nothing more than primal hatred and disgust.
 But then I eventually realized that all of the negative reactions I was having to the characters of Tyler and Julian were pre-planned by writer-director Blayne Weaver.
 These are characters whom we are not supposed to like.
 Sophie is the only sympathetic one — she is the most positively portrayed, the strongest and the most human.
 I also think that is why I respect Weaver’s third act so much — it reveals that everything I disliked about 6 Month Rule for the first two acts was purposefully designed that way.
 I fell into Weaver’s trap, and he certainly deserves some kudos for luring me in.